 Water mass conservation in the climate system implies closure of the ocean mass budget:

 ΔMOcean (t) = [ ΔMGlaciers(t) + ΔMice sheets(t) + ΔMLWS(t) + ΔMAtm(t) + missing mass terms ]

-where the ΔM(t) terms in the right hand side refer to glacier and ice sheet mass balances, changes in land water storage (LWS, including seasonal snow cover), and atmospheric water vapour.
+where the ΔM(t) terms in the right hand side refer to glaciers and ice sheets mass balances, changes in land water storage (LWS, including seasonal snow cover), and atmospheric water vapour.

 Studying the sea level budget and the ocean mass budget with accurate climate records will bring major scientific benefits – adding confidence to satellite-based assessments of climate change, shedding light on missing or poorly known processes such as land hydrology that remain a challenge for Earth Observation, or heat uptake by the deep ocean.
 This will allow the key processes affecting sea level rise to be precisely quantified, leading to more informed model projections.
 Together with extreme events like storm surges and tropical cyclones, regional/local sea level changes represent a major threat in low-lying, highly populated coastal regions of the world, each of which affects coastal planning.
 The project is therefore a timely opportunity to add societal value and visibility to the CCI, allowing it to form the backbone of a milestone contribution to climate science.

-The study time span will cover the precise altimetry era (starting in 1993).
-A special focus will be given to the period 2003/2005 to 2015, coinciding with the availability of GRACE space gravimetry data, and Argo drifter data (providing the steric component for the 0-2000m ocean depth, with almost complete 3-D coverage of the oceans).
+The first phase of this project covered the precise altimetry era (starting in 1993) with a special focus given to the period 2003/2005 to 2015, coinciding with the availability of GRACE space gravimetry data and Argo drifter data.